akutruff/HueShift/README.md

 ### Customization:

+`/home/pi/HueShift/hueShift-conf.json`

 After you run HueShift the first time, a conf file will appear in the Hue directory.
 It's pretty self explanatory if you crack it open you can edit the defaults and discovered values.
 Make sure the service has been stopped before editing the file.
-(It's alpha code.)
+(It's quick but very stable code ya'll.)

+If you have an advanced setup with your Hue running on a different subnet or if UPnP / HTTP discovery aren't working, you can crack the conf file and manually enter your hostname for the bridge.
+May need to specify port 80 as well if it's not working with just the IP.